benwzj/me/_pages/about.md

 I was Born and grown up in China.
 And now moved to Australia according to the spirit.
 Now I create, deploy, maintain software for all of Australian and the rest of the world.

 The best thing in my life is sharing space and time with my two little kids when they are growing up.

-And The best thing is happening at the moment :)
+The best thing is happening at the moment :)